 For more information on agricultural business insurance, see Agricultural Alternatives: Agricultural Business Insurance.
 More information on crop insurance can be found on the Penn State Extension website.

 Included in this publication is a sample wine grape production budget.
 This budget utilizes custom hire for most of the field work, which could be more economical for small-acreage growers.
 Producers who own equipment should substitute actual equipment costs for custom-hire costs.
 The budget summarizes the receipts, costs, and net returns of a wine grape enterprise.
 This sample budget should help ensure that all costs and receipts are included in your calculations.

 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
 Therefore, you should think of this budget as an approximation and make appropriate adjustments in the "Your Estimate" column to reflect your specific production and resource situation.
-More information on the use of crop budgets can be found in Enterprise Budget Analysis.
+More information on the use of crop budgets can be found in Agricultural Alternatives: Enterprise Budget Analysis.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.

 Sample Budget Worksheets

 Initial Resource Requirements